OR13/didme.me/README.md

 #### Create

+1. Generate a `did:key`
-Generate a `did:key`, steganographically embed the public multicodec in a meme.
+2. Steganographically embed the public key multicodec representation in a meme.
-Upload the meme to ipfs, transform the CID to a `did:meme` with bech32.
+3. Upload the meme to ipfs.
+4. Transform the CID to a `did:meme` with bech32.
-Tranform the associated `did:key` document, as needed.
+5. Update the did document to use the `did:meme` identifier.

 #### Read